You’ve probably heard a few tips when it comes to teaching English in China.

 8. Over 55?
 China is not for you

 If you’re over age 55, your chances of getting a teaching job in China are slim.
-Although the official limit is 60, unless you’re already working in China as a mature age teacher, you're probably better off looking for a TEFL job in another country.
+Although the official limit is 60, unless you’re already working in China as a mature age teacher, you're better off looking for a TEFL job in another country.
+The requirements to teach in China are getting tougher.

 9. If you’re a non-native English speaker, expect hassles